asubramanian08/BWSI_coursework/QuantumSoftwareDevelopment/3-SoftwareDevelopment.md

     See [here](https://xunit.net/docs/comparisons) for more tags

     NOTE: There are other tags depending on the testing framework (`TestMethod`, `TestClass`)
-- Vscode test explorer for .NET: formulahendry.dotnet-test-explorer

-    This adds some structure to the tests
+- Vscode test explorer for .NET: formulahendry.dotnet-test-explorerex:    This adds some structure to the tests
 - There are multiple `Assert.` functions such as: `True()`, `Throws()`, `Equal()`, ...
 - AAA method of writing unit tests
     - Arrange: Initialize the variables